 Out of all the elements in an eCommerce website, the checkout page surpasses every other factor in terms of importance.
 It is the page that brings you conversions or you can say it is the place where visitors turn into customers.

 Your website might have an attractive layout and a user-friendly interface.
-You may even have a wide range of products but it is only good enough to increase the traffic on your website.
-Yes, it is important but none of it really matters if the high percentage of your website traffic is not making past the checkout page.
+You may even have a wide range of products but it is only good enough to increase the traffic to your website.
+Yes, it is important but none of it matters if the high percentage of your website traffic is not making it past the checkout page.

-To put it simply, it means a high cart abandonment rate which indicates that people are adding items to their cart but not showing the desire to purchase after they enter the checkout section.
+Simply expressed, it refers to a high cart abandonment rate, which shows that customers are adding things to their carts but then declining to purchase once they reach the checkout stage.

 Did you know the average cart abandonment rate is 70%?
 Every 7 out of 10 customers abandon their cart for some reason.
 The percentage reflects that e-retailers lose out on huge sales due to shopping cart abandonment.

 The best approach to reducing cart abandonment and increasing conversions is optimizing your checkout page, and this is what I am going to cover today.

 In this article, I will suggest the top 11 best checkout page optimization practices to recover your lost sales.

-To contribute to a smooth checkout process and providing your customers with a seamless checkout experience, consider the below-mentioned eCommerce checkout best practices.
+To contribute to a smooth checkout process and provide your customers with a seamless checkout experience, consider the below-mentioned eCommerce checkout best practices.

 If we look from a merchant’s point of view, it is quite understandable that they want to obtain customer data for their marketing campaigns but they also need to understand that not everyone wants to be a part of their campaigns, promotions or newsletters.

 The percentage of such customers might be low, but it does make an impact on your sales.

 So, skip the mandatory registration process and provide a Guest Checkout facility on your eCommerce website, avoiding the need to create an account.
 It is one of the best practices for eCommerce checkout optimization.